vanhoesenj/CartoDB-SQL/README.md

 *  Another SQL ninja (or maybe samurai is more alliteratively appropriate) is [Bill Morris](https://twitter.com/vtcraghead) who decided to create an [open-data portal](http://wboykinm.github.io/modular-geoportal/#15/44.4795/-73.2070) served through CartoDB.
 What makes this so awesome is PostGIS does the format conversations server side.
 *  And [this](http://sandbox.azavea.com/cartodbvisualization/) visual from John Branigan is still one of my favorite created using the CartoDB SQL API.
 You can explore the underlying code [here](http://sandbox.azavea.com/cartodbvisualization/js/functions.js).

-I'm ultimately interested in how we can simplify access to th power of PostGIS by tricking folks into using new tools within the all familiar browser.
+I'm ultimately interested in how we can simplify access to the power of PostGIS by tricking folks into using new tools within the all familiar browser.
 I specifically want to move explorations of geologic data out Excel and traditional GIS tables into a PostGIS environment - enter, CartoDB.